-Main measures: Primary: participant recruitment and retention, targeting ≥30% of eligible patients enrolling and ≥50% of participants reporting outcomes at 30 days.
+Main measures: Primary: participant recruitment and retention, targeting \geq 30% of eligible patients enrolling and \geq 50% of participants reporting outcomes at 30 days.
 Secondary: intervention fidelity; missing data and performance of outcome measures for self-efficacy, symptoms, physical activity and health-related quality of life.

 Results: Of 159 eligible patients approached, 54 (34%) were recruited.
-44 (82%) and 39 (72%) participants reported outcomes at 30 and 60 days.
+A total of 44 (82%) and 39 (72%) participants reported outcomes at 30 and 60 days, respectively.
 Intervention fidelity was high.
-Rehabilitation was delivered across 3 (1-3) sessions over 32 (22-45) days (median(range)).
-Changes in clinical outcomes were modest but most apparent at 60 days for health-related quality of life: Functional Assessment of Cancer Therapy Lung Cancer score median [IQR] change 9.7 (-12.0-16.0) rehabilitation versus 2.3 (-15.0-14.5) standard care.
+Rehabilitation was delivered across 3 (1-3) sessions over 32 (22-45) days (median (range)).
+Changes in clinical outcomes were modest but most apparent at 60 days for health-related quality of life: Functional Assessment of Cancer Therapy Lung Cancer score median (interquartile range) change 9.7 (-12.0 to 16.0) rehabilitation versus 2.3 (-15.0 to 14.5) standard care.